Ayushkailashgupta/Shopify-Data-Science-Challenge/README.md

 Output: Peacock (No of orders is 40)

+c.
 What product was ordered the most by customers in Germany?

 Answer: